 Exploring High-Grade Silver in the Sierra Madre Gold-Silver Belt

-Silver Spruce Resources (TSXV:SSE) is a Canadian junior exploration company exploring and developing the Pino de Plata silver-base metal-gold project in Chihuahua, Mexico.
-The property lies in the prolific Sierra Madre gold-silver belt and is 15 kilometers southwest of Coeur Mining’s (NYSE:CDE) Palmarejo mine, which produced 7.5 million ounces of silver and 122,722 ounces of gold in 2018.
+Silver Spruce Resources (TSXV:SSE) is a Canadian junior exploration company exploring and developing the Pino de Plata silver–base metal–gold and Cocula gold projects in Mexico and the Melchett Lake project in Canada.
+The Pino de Plata property lies in the prolific Sierra Madre gold-silver belt and is 15 kilometers southwest of Coeur Mining’s (NYSE:CDE) Palmarejo mine, which produced 7.5 million ounces of silver and 122,722 ounces of gold in 2018.
 Additionally, the property is surrounded by land owned by Coeur.

 The property hosts three types of mineralization, all of which are similar to the mineralization found at producing mines in the Sierra Madre.
 From these three types of mineralization, Silver Spruce has identified four targets that are highly-prospective for silver: Terrero, Santa Elena-Gossan, Theodora and Sierpe.

 At the 20,000-square-meter Terrero target, Silver Spruce sampled outcrop that assayed grades between 31.25 g/t silver to 557 g/t silver.
 The company has also recovered two 40-kilogram samples from the Santa Elena-Gossan target that graded 0.21 g/t gold, 270 g/t silver, 840 ppm copper, 0.7 percent lead and 2.5 percent zinc.
 Additionally, Silver Spruce recovered values of up to 553 g/t silver at its Theodora target, while a grab sample recovered at the Sierpe target assayed 268 g/t silver, five percent lead and seven percent zinc.